centreon/centreon-documentation/versioned_docs/version-24.10/monitoring/basic-objects/meta-services.md

 generate a performance graph, etc.

-Example: It is possible to determine the total consumption of WAN traffic by adding together, within a meta-service, all the services supervising the WAN traffic individually.
+Example: It is possible to determine the total consumption of WAN traffic by adding together, within a meta-service, all the services monitoring the WAN traffic individually.

 ### Types of computing